Best Vitamix alternatives – brilliant blenders at lower prices

 Why are Vitamix expensive?

-Vitamix are expensive because of their materials and ability.
+Vitamix are expensive because of its materials and ability.
 They use high-quality steel and BPA-free Tritan plastic.
 This in turn means a high-quality, very durable product that is genuinely far better than a lot of the competition, so they can charge a premium.
 The problem with that is not all of us can afford it.

 How much does a good blender cost?